cyberphone/es6-bigint-json-support/README.md

 RFC mode denotes the number serialization scheme specified by the [JSON](https://tools.ietf.org/html/rfc8259) RFC.

 ## 2.1 JSONNumber Primitive
-This proposal builds on the introduction of a new primtive type called `JSONNumber` which is utilized both for serialization and deserialization.
+This proposal builds on the introduction of a new primitive type called `JSONNumber` which is utilized both for serialization and deserialization.
 It is only a thin wrapper holding a string in proper JSON Number notation.
 It is recognized by `typeof` as **"jsonnumber"**.